v5ma/selfawarenetworks/nlp1.md

 [01:36.120 --> 01:43.200]  defending our brains against remote hacks.
 And we boldly, we dare to boldly go where no one has gone

 [01:43.200 --> 01:49.700]  before.
 So welcome very much to the Neuralace podcast.
-Your host is Mike Bloomberg.
+Your host is Micah Blumberg.
 The reality

 [01:49.700 --> 01:55.920]  is that Neuralace is a brain-computer interface.
 It's not the same as the EG because it's bi-directional